+Palm Springs has a good deal of history, too, although we won’t go as far back.
 From the 1930s through the 1970s, Palm Springs was known as the “Playground of the Stars” because so many Hollywood celebrities owned homes there.
-While the area remains a popular retreat for the rich and famous, it is now a playground for retirees, conventioneers and travelers of all means.
-In addition to a stunning collection of mid-century modern architecture, it boasts a lovely art museum and hosts many festivals throughout the year, including an International Film Festival, Fashion Week, multiple food festivals and several gay-lesbian events.
-There is an abundance of wonderful spas, casinos, golf courses, stores and restaurants just waiting to cater to your every whim.
+While the area remains a popular retreat for the rich and famous, it’s now largely a playground for retirees, conventioneers and travelers of all means.
+In addition to a stunning collection of mid-century modern architecture, it boasts a lovely art museum and hosts many festivals throughout the year, including an International Film Festival, Fashion Week, multiple food festivals and several LGBT events.
+What’s not to love about all the wonderful spas, casinos, golf courses, stores and restaurants just waiting to cater to your every whim?